 In almost every instance, a following too closely ticket (O.C.G.A.
 40-6-49) is issued only when there has been an accident with a rear-impact collision.
 When there are only two cars involved, and the rear driver is at fault, this citation makes sense.

 However it can often be over-used, especially when the accident involved three or more vehicles.
-Many three-car collisions occur when the first vehicle is forced to stop short, and the vehicle immediately behind the first vehicle would have been able to stop in time if he/she hadn’t been pushed forward by the third car in the rear!
+Many three-car collisions occur when the first vehicle is forced to stop short, and the car immediately behind the first vehicle would have been able to stop in time if he/she hadn’t been pushed forward by the third car in the rear!

 Most responding officers do not have sophisticated accident re-constructionist training.
 Although there is a very advanced course that traffic investigators can enroll in, it is a relatively significant academic endeavor that most patrol officers have not yet attempted.